CrystalTechSAS/jcrystal_documentation/getting_started/installation.md

 ## Requirements

-jCrystal requires **Java 1.8** or higher.
+jCrystal requires **Java versions between 1.8 and 1.11**.

-You can check whether you have Java 1.8 or higher, by entering the following command on a terminal:
+You can check your java version by entering the following command on a terminal:

 ```
 java -version